SlightlyImproved/AttributeBars/README.md

 - Option to force your Magicka, Health and Stamina bars to be shown at all times.
 - Toggle target's unit frame position between top and bottom of the screen.
 - Subtle visual enhancements and adjusments to the resource values.

-## Download

-You cand [get the last version](http://www.esoui.com/downloads/info72-SlightlyImprovedAttributeBars.html) for free on ESOUI.

 ## Legal